christine-martin/CEM_citsci_portfolio/README.md

 Christine Martin
 EVR 628

 This is my GitHub portfolio project, which features data and visualizations from my SLR/meta-analysis of citizen science x chondrichthyans.
-I will be extracting data as a csv from my Google Sheets database on chondricthyan species discussed in the literature, their taxonomy, and their IUCN status.
+I have extracted data as a csv from my Google Sheets database on chondrichthyan species discussed in the literature, their taxonomy, and their IUCN status.
 I am interested in understanding how citizen science is being used to answer questions about chondrichthyans across divisions, orders, species, and IUCN designations.

+You can find my final project and visualizations here: https://github.com/christine-martin/CEM_citsci_portfolio/blob/7e3edb284d2a63ce68b9147397dfb726c5c1a3f2/final_report.pdf

 ## Current project repository contents:
 - data: